Frequently asked questions

 If there are items left after both trucks have called, the second truck will leave a card explaining why those items have not been taken.
 This may be because there was more than one cubic metre of items, there were items that are not accepted for collection or because the collectors could not get to your items.
 If you did not receive a card explaining why items have been left, please contact council to check if the collectors visited your property.

 What items can I put out for the inorganic pick up?

 Accepted items are listed on your flyer and here.
 Accepted items are listed on your flyer and on council’s website.
 They include: large and small appliances; furniture and ornaments; outdoor furniture and gear; electronics; sports equipment and toys; timber; and building and renovation fixtures / fittings.
-The amount is limited to approximately 1 cubic metre per property.
-This is a total volume – large items of furniture such as a tall bookshelf or a long couch will be taken (if they can be lifted by two people), they do not have to be chopped up to fit within an actual cubic metre.
+The amount is limited to about a small trailer load per property.
+Large items of furniture such as a tall bookshelf or a long couch will be taken (if they can be lifted by two people).
 You can also click here for ideas about other ways to dispose of your unwanted items.

 How do collectors identify what is taken for collection?

 Householders are asked to place items in a pile close to an access way on their property.
 Collectors are trained on what items are accepted by the council (check the flyer or website for this list).

 What happens to items once they are collected?

 Reusable or repairable items recovered from inorganic collections will be provided to local community recycling centres, as well as charities who can register to receive items.